ChristianSilvermoon/Modularized-Shell-Runtime-Config/USAGE.md

 This solution means that `$BASH_MSRC_DIR/00_my-super-awesome-thing.bashrc` should use `$BASH_MSRC_DIR/00_my-super-awesome-thing.config` as it's config file.

-If this solution is not optimal; you can also follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+If this solution is not optimal you can instead follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

-You're free to realistically store things wherever you like, it is *your* computer, after all; but these are the recommended guidelines.
+You're free to realistically store things wherever you like, it is *your* computer, after all, but these are the recommended guidelines.

 ### Calling Overidden Built-ins, Commands, and Aliased Commands
 Though not necessarily required or needed, some Config files may **override** shell built-ins, such as `cd`